If you are a local student you may be eligible.

 You may be assessed using an integrated approach, with learning outcomes grouped together and assessment of the module achieved through an activity that takes into account of all achievements.
-Assessment will respect your individual learning style and may include discussion, demonstration, oral questioning, short answer, practical exercise, role play, recorded report and observation
+Assessment will respect your individual learning style and may include discussion, oral questioning, short answer, practical exercise, and observation.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.